fintelia/terra/README.md

 ### System Requirements

-* Windows or Linux operating system (Terra cannot run on MacOS because the Metal API lacks support for double precision floating point)
+* Windows or Linux operating system (Terra may work on MacOS with the 'soft-float64' feature enabled, but this hasn't been tested)
 * A fast internet connection

 # Data Sources / Credits